Hike Mount Britton Trail in the Rain Forest

 The Mount Britton Trail is a 0.8 mile, one-way hike.
-It starts a short walk from Road 191, at an elevation of 2,493 feet and climbs 594 feet in this short distance.
+It starts a short walk from the trail head on Rd 9938 (off of Road 191).
+The it leads to the Mt Britton Tower, which has an elevation of 2,493 feet and climbs 594 feet in less than one mile.
 The trail is narrow, but paved, and well-maintained.
 It is a labeled as a “Challenging” trail by the US Forest Service, but we didn’t really think it was that challenging.
 I guess they they labeled it that was because it’s steep in some places, and the paved walkway can be slippery.

 In this article, we talk about three very different trails with three very similar sounding names: the Mount Britton Trail, the Mount Britton Tower Trail and the Mount Britton Spur.
 They are three separate trails that all happen to be on Mount Britton.
 It might be helpful to print out a copy of our El Yunque Trail Map for reference.